Fill your College Details

 Explanation of the Code:

-This Java program calculates the factorial of a number entered by the user using a do-while loop.
-After prompting the user for input, the program initializes the factorial variable to 1 and the i variable to the user's input.
+This code does a factorial of the number supplied by the user.
+After prompting the user for input, it initializes the factorial variable to 1, and the variable i to the user input.

 Complexity of this code: